 Students in English begin their studies by enrolling in a core of introductory courses that gives them a basic, general understanding of literature.
-They continue their studies by enrolling in elective courses that allow in-depth examination of certain historical periods, literary movements, and individual authors.
-Seniors will take seminars in one or more literary genres and, upon approval, may work closely with an individual faculty member in the writing of a senior thesis.
-The English department also offers a variety of internships.
+They continue their studies by enrolling in elective courses that allow in-depth examination of certain historical periods, identities, genres, literary movements.
+Seniors take a capstone seminar.
+Upon approval, many students complete internships, study abroad, or complete undergraduate research projects.
+Shippensburg English majors regularly travel to regional and national conferences to present their original research and creative work.

 More career opportunities are opening for college and university graduates who can read and write well.
 Because success in most professions demands effective thinking, the study of English is excellent preparation for careers in law, medicine, education, technical writing, journalism, theology, personnel, marketing, management, administration, publishing, and writing.
-Few majors prepare students so well for a variety of careers as English does English (B.A.)
-(36 crs.)
+Few majors prepare students so well for a variety of careers as English does.

 English Minor (18 crs.)

 ENG130 Literary Studies for the English Major and Minor